NuteBurn/nuteburn.github.io/notes.md

 ## Curring

+* If you nail the dry, you won't need to burp at all
 * Burp jars a few times daily during the first week
 * Once environment settles you only need to burp every few days